 Four Drivers of Cost

-- The Cost to Develop residential land almost tripled in the last decade, with a significant cost driver raw land;
+- The cost to develop residential land almost tripled in the last decade, with a significant cost driver being raw land;

 - Development taxes, government fees and levies have risen by an extraordinary amount;

-- Higher Sub Contractors Fees & Material mixed with higher construction standards; and
+- Higher material and sub-contractor fees, mixed with higher construction standards; and

-- Consumer increasing demand for amenities and quality surroundings.
+- The increased demand on behalf of the consumer for additional amenities and higher quality surroundings.

 Impact of Government Costs on Affordability

 “Because the cost of building new homes determines the price of existing homes, if the city shifts the costs of suburban infrastructure onto new home developers, the prices of all houses in the city will increase by the cost, per lot, of that infrastructure.
 All houses will increase in price and, therefore, decrease in “affordability”.
 (Source: Chris Bruce, Ph.D. and Marni Pluncket – The Impact of Urban Growth on Affordable Housing Oct 2000)